mzucker/mzucker.github.io/_posts/2016-09-02-eating-sat-flavored-crow.md

 ![Dependency resolution as SAT](/images/flow-sat/opium.png){: .center-border }

-Indeed in 2013, the Python distribution Anaconda [switched][conda] to resolving dependencies using SAT, thanks to developer Ilan Schnell.
+Indeed in 2013, the Python distribution [Anaconda] switched its [conda] package management tool to [resolving dependencies using SAT][condasat], thanks to developer Ilan Schnell.
 The underlying engine is the C-based [PicoSAT] solver, made accessible from Python by Schnell's [pycosat] module.
-As a warm-up to solving the dependency problem, he used pycosat to write a [Sudoku solver][sudoku], which was a helpful and instructive example as I began writing my pycosat-based Flow Free solver.
+As a warm-up to solving the dependency problem, he used pycosat to write a
+[Sudoku solver][sudoku], which was a helpful and instructive example as I began writing my pycosat-based Flow Free solver.